toobad000/toobad000/README.md

 I'm a Network Technology student at Carleton University with a habit of building things outside of class.
 Most months I have a new project on the go — some make it to GitHub, most don't.
 I'm particularly interested in the intersection of networking and automation: using code to observe, troubleshoot, and streamline systems that would otherwise require manual effort.

-Outside of that, I play CS2 and have reached the top 0.1% in North America — ranked 400 out of 400,000.
+- Outside of that, I play CS2 and have reached the top 0.1% in North America, and top 50 players in Canada.

 ---